 Q4: Can I physically check the fluid volume and/or replace the volume in the balloon retention device?
 Can I use a Stoma Length measuring device to aid in selecting an appropriate low-profile button tube?

-No, changing the fluid volume/replacing fluid in a balloon retention tube and using a stoma length measuring device are not clearly defined in as scope per the Dietitians Regulation.
-In other words, the Dietitians Regulation does not state that a dietitian is permitted to perform a procedure “below the dermis” though a gastrostomy.
+Changing the fluid volume/replacing fluid in a balloon retention tube and using a Stoma Length measuring device are not within scope for a dietitian as they involve procedures “below the dermis”.
+The Dietitians Regulation does not state that a dietitian is permitted to perform a procedure “below the dermis” through a gastrostomy.
 Therefore, procedures below the dermis are not permitted.

 Although there is room in the regulation around the word “administer” to interpret changing fluid volume/replacing fluid in a balloon gastrostomy as being within scope, the legislation does not support this at present.
 Additionally, the CDBC has also developed standards and guidelines for feeding tubes insertions, which are limited to naso/oro gastric or post-pyloric tubes.
 The practice guidelines (scroll to the bottom of the page) for tube feeding insertions are clear in excluding enterostomy tubes.